smocean/eslint-config-sm/README_en.md

 ## 4. Eslint rules for *SM* changelog ##

-remove 'no-inline-comments' rule in version 0.1.6
+remove 'no-inline-comments' rule in eslint-config-sm 0.1.6